-THE PURPOSE OF THIS paper is to demonstrate, by way of an example, how the structured singular value (SSV, μ) framework [4] may be used to design a robust controller for a given control problem.
+The purpose of this paper is to demonstrate, by way of an example, how the structured singular value (SSV, μ) framework, Doyle [4], may be used to design a robust controller for a given control problem.
 The problem involves an uncertain system and control objectives that cannot be directly incorporated into the μ -framework.
 In particular, we consider how to approximate the given problem as a μ -problem by deriving suitable frequency dependent weights.
 These define the model uncertainty and control objectives in the μ -framework.

-The control problem studied in this paper was introduced by Limebeer [9] as a benchmark problem at the 1991 Conference on Decision and Control (CDC), where it formed the basis for a design case study aimed at investigating the advantages and disadvantages of various controller design methods for ill-conditioned systems.
+The control problem studied in this paper was introduced by Limebeer [9] as a benchmark problem at the 1991 CDC, where it formed the basis for a design case study aimed at investigating the advantages and disadvantages of various controller design methods for ill-conditioned systems.

 The problem originates from Skogestad et al. [18] where a simple model of a high purity distillation column was used to demonstrate that ill-conditioned plants are potentially extremely sensitive to model uncertainty.
-In [18] uncertainty and performance specifications were given as frequency dependent weights, i.e., the problem was defined to suit the μ -framework and therefore a μ -optimal controller yields the optimal solution to that problem.
+In [18] uncertainty and performance specifications were given as frequency dependent weights, i.e. the problem was defined to suit the μ -framework and therefore a μ -optimal controller yields the optimal solution to that problem.

-However, in the CDC benchmark problem [9] uncertainty is defined in terms of parametric gain and delay uncertainty and the control objectives are a mixture of time domain and
+However, in the CDC benchmark problem [9] uncertainty is defined in terms of parametric gain and delay uncertainty and the control objectives are a mixture of time domain and frequency domain specifications.

-Manuscript received December 21, 1994; revised April 29, 1996.
-Recommended by Associate Editor, B. Egardt.
-This work was supported by the NTINE frequency domain specifications.
 These specifications cannot be directly transformed into frequency dependent weights, but have to be approximated to fit into the μ -framework.